Cabinet Painting vs. Cabinet Replacement: The True Cost Breakdown for Salem Homeowners

 Let’s break down the real numbers and how to decide what makes sense for your kitchen.

-First, What’s the Actual Cost Difference?
+First, What’s the Actual Cost Difference between cabinet painting and replacement?

 Cabinet painting and cabinet replacement live in two totally different budget categories.